 The situation: Your Insta-stories can get a little NSFW.
 Should you block your coworkers?

-The situation: You just realized you don’t follow a friend/coworker/relative who’s followed you for a while.
+The situation: You just realized you do not follow a friend/coworker/relative who has followed you for a while.
 Help!

 The proper response: Take a deep breath, pull on your big girl pants and hit that follow button.
 If you are worried feelings might be hurt, head off any awkwardness by reaching out first.
 “Send a DM saying you’re happy to be connected, then do right by them and comment on a few of their posts going forward,” suggests Ring.